The Secret to Getting More of What YOU Want in Life

 Remember, the point is to create as much outer accountability as you need to ensure that you’re able to meet your inner desire for yourself.

-If you’re an Obliger and want more of what YOU want in life, go out there and create outer accountability.
-You got this!
+If you lean toward the Obliger tendency and want more of what YOU want in life, go out there and create outer accountability.